gunderson/TASK/README.md

-# Tool Application Starter Kit (TASK)
+# PEAK Experiential Application Kit (PEAK)

-TASK is based on loosely on the ethos of [Backbone.js](http://backbonejs.com), but has eliminated functionality that is unnecessary in a fully compiled, self contained build.
+PEAK is based on loosely on the ethos of [Backbone.js](http://backbonejs.com), but has eliminated functionality that is unnecessary in a fully compiled, self contained build.
 We have extended it to be a full framework supporting multiple languages running on node.js.

 ## Environment setup